 It is up to each individual player if an ace is worth 1 or 11.
 Face cards are 10 and any other card is its pip value.

-If a player's first two cards are an ace and a "ten-card" (a picture card or 10), giving him a count of 21 in two cards, this is a natural or "blackjack."
-If any player has a natural and the dealer does not, the dealer immediately pays that player one and a half times the amount of his bet.
-If the dealer has a natural, he immediately collects the bets of all players who do not have naturals, (but no additional amount).
+If a player's first two cards are an ace and a "ten-card" (a picture card or 10), giving a count of 21 in two cards, this is a natural or "blackjack."
+If any player has a natural and the dealer does not, the dealer immediately pays that player one and a half times the amount of their bet.
+If the dealer has a natural, they immediately collect the bets of all players who do not have naturals, (but no additional amount).
 If the dealer and another player both have naturals, the bet of that player is a stand-off (a tie), and the player takes back his chips.

-If the dealer's face-up card is a ten-card or an ace, he looks at his face-down card to see if the two cards make a natural.
-If the face-up card is not a ten-card or an ace, he does not look at the face-down card until it is the dealer's turn to play.
+If the dealer's face-up card is a ten-card or an ace, they look at their face-down card to see if the two cards make a natural.
+If the face-up card is not a ten-card or an ace, they do not look at the face-down card until it is the dealer's turn to play.

 The player to the left goes first and must decide whether to "stand" (not ask for another card) or "hit" (ask for another card in an attempt to get closer to a count of 21, or even hit 21 exactly).
-Thus, a player may stand on the two cards originally dealt him, or he may ask the dealer for additional cards, one at a time, until he either decides to stand on the total (if it is 21 or under), or goes "bust" (if it is over 21).
+Thus, a player may stand on the two cards originally dealt to them, or they may ask the dealer for additional cards, one at a time, until deciding to stand on the total (if it is 21 or under), or goes "bust" (if it is over 21).
 In the latter case, the player loses and the dealer collects the bet wagered.
-The dealer then turns to the next player to his left and serves him in the same manner.
+The dealer then turns to the next player to their left and serves them in the same manner.

 The combination of an ace with a card other than a ten-card is known as a "soft hand," because the player can count the ace as a 1 or 11, and either draw cards or not.
 For example with a "soft 17" (an ace and a 6), the total is 7 or 17.
 While a count of 17 is a good hand, the player may wish to draw for a higher total.
 If the draw creates a bust hand by counting the ace as an 11, the player simply counts the ace as a 1 and continues playing by standing or "hitting" (asking the dealer for additional cards, one at a time).

-When the dealer has served every player, his face-down card is turned up.
-If the total is 17 or more, he must stand.
-If the total is 16 or under, he must take a card.
-He must continue to take cards until the total is 17 or more, at which point the dealer must stand.
-If the dealer has an ace, and counting it as 11 would bring his total to 17 or more (but not over 21), he must count the ace as 11 and stand.
+When the dealer has served every player, the dealers face-down card is turned up.
+If the total is 17 or more, it must stand.
+If the total is 16 or under, they must take a card.
+The dealer must continue to take cards until the total is 17 or more, at which point the dealer must stand.
+If the dealer has an ace, and counting it as 11 would bring the total to 17 or more (but not over 21), the dealer must count the ace as 11 and stand.
 The dealer's decisions, then, are automatic on all plays, whereas the player always has the option of taking one or more cards.

-When a player's turn comes, he can say "Hit" or can signal for a card by scratching the table with a finger or two in a motion toward himself, or he can wave his hand in the same motion that would say to someone "Come here!"
-When the player decides to stand, he can say "Stand" or "No more," or can signal this intention by moving his hand sideways, palm down and just above the table.
+When a player's turn comes, they can say "Hit" or can signal for a card by scratching the table with a finger or two in a motion toward themselves, or they can wave their hand in the same motion that would say to someone "Come here!"
+When the player decides to stand, they can say "Stand" or "No more," or can signal this intention by moving their hand sideways, palm down and just above the table.

-Another option open to the player is doubling his bet when the original two cards dealt total 9, 10, or 11.
-When the player's turn comes, he places a bet equal to the original bet, and the dealer gives him just one card, which is placed face down and is not turned up until the bets are settled at the end of the hand.
+Another option open to the player is doubling their bet when the original two cards dealt total 9, 10, or 11.
+When the player's turn comes, they place a bet equal to the original bet, and the dealer gives the player just one card, which is placed face down and is not turned up until the bets are settled at the end of the hand.
 With two fives, the player may split a pair, double down, or just play the hand in the regular way.
 Note that the dealer does not have the option of splitting or doubling down.

 A bet once paid and collected is never returned.
 Thus, one key advantage to the dealer is that the player goes first.
-If the player goes bust, he has already lost his wager, even if the dealer goes bust as well.
-If the dealer goes over 21, he pays each player who has stood the amount of that player's bet.
-If the dealer stands at 21 or less, he pays the bet of any player having a higher total (not exceeding 21) and collects the bet of any player having a lower total.
+If the player goes bust, they have already lost their wager, even if the dealer goes bust as well.
+If the dealer goes over 21, the dealer pays each player who has stood the amount of that player's bet.
+If the dealer stands at 21 or less, the dealer pays the bet of any player having a higher total (not exceeding 21) and collects the bet of any player having a lower total.
 If there is a stand-off (a player having the same total as the dealer), no chips are paid out or collected.